sammyne/rust-sgx-sdk-playground/README.md

 # as many as you want
 mkdir build
 cd build
-# default is SIM mode
+# default is SIM mode.
+For hardware mode, use 'cmake -DCMAKE_BUILD_TYPE=Release ..'
 cmake ..
 make -j
 ```